COVID-19 and your mental health

 - Contact your employee assistance program, if your employer has one, and ask for counseling or a referral to a mental health professional.

-- Call your primary care provider or mental health professional to ask about appointment options to talk about your anxiety or depression and get advice and guidance.
+- Call your primary care professional or mental health professional to ask about appointment options to talk about your anxiety or depression and get advice and guidance.
 Some may provide the option of phone, video or online appointments.

 - Contact organizations such as the National Alliance on Mental Illness (NAMI), the Substance Abuse and Mental Health Services Administration (SAMHSA), or the Anxiety and Depression Association of America for help and guidance on information and treatment options.